Changissnz/selfinterest/README.md

 recognize quality when they see it.
 And that is precisely why the stupid and the smart, the noble and ignoble, and other dichotomous types are all given the opportunity to be political representatives.
-The great number of pathways of execution and power in social-based networks would actually be disserviced by practicing exclusion to pronounced degrees.
+The great number of pathways of execution and power in social-based networks would actually be disserviced by practicing these kinds of exclusions to pronounced degrees.
+The truth of the application of these categorical labels may be able to be acquired through accurate and calculative judgment, but where there is agenda, there is cause of desired gain through imposed advantages and disadvantages that serves as reason.
 Also, the zero-sum nature of terrible political decisions actually demands certain members of certain factions to be incompetent in order to provide convenient pathways for their opposition.